kragen/yamemex/README.md

 Copyright
 ---------

-Aside from the graphics mentioned above, yamemex is copyright 2011 Kragen Javier Sitaker, and is licensed under the MIT X11 license, as described in MIT-LICENSE.TXT.
+Aside from the graphics and font mentioned above, yamemex is copyright 2011 Kragen Javier Sitaker, and is licensed under the MIT X11 license, as described in MIT-LICENSE.TXT.